 Instead he sent Ms. Thach to guide us, who was quite impressive in her own right.
 She knew just as much history as Mr. Duy, although she is much younger.
 She doesn’t have first-hand memories, but her world was definitely affected by the war.
 She never shied away from any question I asked, and I have a habit of asking many questions.

 Our tour included an air-conditioned SUV with a good driver.
 In the sweltering heat of Vietnam, that’s worth a lot.

 Our pick up was in Dong Ha, not Hue – which is the starting point for most tourists.
 Hue is more suited for tourists, and many stay there.
 Dong Ha, about 45 minutes north by highway, but we actively seek out places where tourists don’t always go, so we had no problem staying there.
-Also, since we had a specialized itinerary, we did not go to the usual tour spots such as the tunnels, the bridge or the beach as most tourists do.
+Also, since we had a specialized itinerary, we did not go to some of the usual DMZ tour spots such as the tunnels, the bridge or the beach.
 (We did some of those sites on our own during our stay in Dong Ha.)
 Our tour took about 5.5 hours.

 A few of these sites were really moving for me, based on what my dad had told me about his time in Vietnam, and based on reading all of those declassified reports.